 - Motorcycle collisions

-- Slip and fall accidents around pools, stairways, or uneven floors caused by a negligent property owner
+- Pool slip and fall accidents, stairways, or uneven floors caused by a negligent property owner

 - Truck accidents, particularly at high speed when a truck jack-knifes on the freeway, or when there’s an underride collision

 The specific physical and emotional effects on your life from a penetrating injury depends heavily on which specific lobe and hemisphere of the brain is impacted, as well as the extent of the damage.